 No matter which direction you head, you’ll always be within a few steps of the beach that runs the entire length of the cruise port.
 Frankly, it’s one of the most beautiful beaches you’ll ever see.
 The sand is a soft, white powder with electric blue water.
 And the ship overlooks the entire area making for a one-of-a-kind scene.
 Just know that some areas of the water have a rockier bottom (more details in the tips section below).

-Things to Do in Grand Turk
+Free or Cheap Things to Do in Grand Turk

 Hit the Beach